launchdarkly/gha-flags/README.md

 If you would like to include additional custom properties in your user object you may specify environment variables with the `LD_` prefix.
 All values will be treated at strings.

+By default, all metadata associated with the workflow run is saved in custom properties.

 _Read more: [Setting custom user attributes](https://docs.launchdarkly.com/home/users/attributes#setting-custom-user-attributes)_

 ```yaml